Stable marriage and roommates problems with restricted edges: complexity and approximability: Introduction

 \section{Introduction}

-In the classical \emph{stable marriage problem} (\textsc{sm})~\cite{GS62}, a bipartite graph is given, where one color class symbolises a set of men $U$ and the other color class stands for a set of women~$W$.
+In the classical \emph{Stable Marriage problem} ({\sc sm})~\cite{GS62}, a bipartite graph is given, where one colour class symbolises a set of men $U$ and the other colour class stands for a set of women~$W$.
 Man $u$ and woman $w$ are connected by edge $uw$ if they find one another mutually acceptable.
 Each participant provides a strictly ordered preference list of the acceptable agents of the opposite gender.
 An edge $uw$ \emph{blocks} matching $M$ if it is not in $M$, but each of $u$ and $w$ is either unmatched or prefers the other to their partner.
 A \emph{stable matching} is a matching not blocked by any edge.
 From the seminal paper of Gale and Shapley~\cite{GS62}, we know that the existence of such a stable solution is guaranteed and one can be found in linear time.
 Moreover, the solutions form a distributive lattice~\cite{Knu76}.
 The two extreme points of this lattice are called the \emph{man-} and \emph{woman-optimal stable matchings}~\cite{GS62}.
 These assign each man/woman their best partner reachable in any stable matching.
 Another interesting and useful property of stable solutions is the so-called Rural Hospitals Theorem.
 Part of this theorem states that if an agent is unmatched in one stable matching, then all stable solutions leave him unmatched~\cite{GS85}.

-One of the most widely studied extensions of \textsc{sm} is the \emph{stable roommates problem} (\textsc{sr})~\cite{GS62,Irv85}, defined on general graphs instead of bipartite graphs.
+One of the most widely studied extensions of {\sc sm} is the \emph{Stable Roommates problem} ({\sc sr})~\cite{GS62,Irv85}, defined on general graphs instead of bipartite graphs.
 The notion of a blocking edge is as defined above (except that it can now involve any two agents in general), but several results do not carry over to this setting.
 For instance, the existence of a stable solution is not guaranteed any more.
 On the other hand, there is a linear-time algorithm to find a stable matching or report that none exists~\cite{Irv85}.
 Moreover, the corresponding variant of the Rural Hospitals Theorem holds in the roommates case as well: the set of matched agents is the same for all stable solutions~\cite{GI89}.
+We summarise this observation as follows: \begin{theorem}[Gusfield and Irving~\cite{GI89}] Given an instance of {\sc sr}, the same set of agents is matched in all stable matchings. \end{theorem}